AndrDm/blog/content/labview/kb/how_to_check_bittness.md

 ([from StackExchange](https://superuser.com/questions/358434/how-to-check-if-a-binary-is-32-or-64-bit-on-windows))

-And don't forget that the bittness of the LabVIEW-based application should be the the same with bittness of the Run-Time Engine.
+And don't forget that the bitness of the LabVIEW-based application should be the the same with bitness of the Run-Time Engine.

 64-bit application obviously can't be executed on 32-bit OS, but 32-bit App will be fine with 64-bit OS.